Haskkor/virtual-pet/README.md

         * If not angry will loose happiness
 * Has to be put to sleep
     * Light off/on
+    * Lights off if not sleeping decrease happiness fast
+    * Lights on during sleep decrease happiness slowly
+    * Lights turn on automatically when waking up
 * Can get fat of too much food
 * Can get depressed
     * Leads to sickness